eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V11.md

 bash get_source.sh
 ```

-:pencil: **OpenSSL support:** If you want to build an OpenJDK with OpenJ9 binary with OpenSSL support and you do not have a built version of OpenSSL v1.1.x available locally, you must specify `--openssl-version=<version>` where `<version>` is an OpenSSL level like 1.1.0 or 1.1.1.
+:pencil: **OpenSSL support:** If you want to build an OpenJDK with OpenJ9 binary with OpenSSL support and you do not have a built version of OpenSSL v3.x available locally, you must specify `--openssl-version=<version>` where `<version>` is an OpenSSL level like `3.0.10`.
 If the specified version of OpenSSL is already available in the standard location (SRC_DIR/openssl), `get_source.sh` uses it.
 Otherwise, the script deletes the content and downloads the specified version of OpenSSL source to the standard location and builds it.
 If you already have the version of OpenSSL in the standard location but you want a fresh copy, you must delete your current copy.

 ### 3. Configure
 :penguin: